datruth29/NYU-Tandon-Bridge-Summer-2022/docs/notes/discrete-math.combinatorics.permutations.md

 id: t6qo8cy3fboqw50349725kq
 title: Permutations
 desc: ''
-updated: 1662919731064
+updated: 1662919848581
 created: 1662911552780
 ---

-__Permutations__ are all possible ways a group of elements can be selected, regardless of the order.
-This is in contrast with [[discrete-math.combinatorics.combinations]] which cares about the order in which elements are chosen.
+__Permutations__ are all possible ways a group of elements can be selected, while taking into account the order in which they are selected.
+This is in contrast to [[discrete-math.combinatorics.combinations]], which doesn't care about the order in which the elements are selected.:w

 ## Example